shiningdesign/universal_tool_template.py/README.md

 python universal_tool_template.py
 ```

-Get PySide2 or PyQt5 for Blender
+Get PySide2 for Blender
 -------------

-For Blender 2.7.8a win64, 2.7.9b win64 case

-1. install or get python 3.5.1 x64 (which is same version as Blender above)
-2. install PyQt5-Py3.5-Qt5.7-x64 for that python 3.5.1, from http://www.lfd.uci.edu/~gohlke/pythonlibs/#pyqt4
-3. once it is done, you can copy these folder/file from standalone python to blender python site package folder
+UPDATE: 2020/06.23
+install PySide2 for Blender 2.83

+1. go to Blender install folder, D:\YourPathToThat\blender-2.83.0-windows64\2.83\python\bin
+2. copy the path, and go commandline (type D: enter if your blender in D drive, C drive no need):
+3. for Mac and Linux, same, just cd to that directory, and do above. the drive letter thing is just for windows, if you prefer to put app in other drive
-4. restart blender, you should be able to call “from PyQt5 import QtWidgets,QtCore,QtGui” without issue
+4. restart blender, you should be able to call “from PySide2 import QtWidgets,QtCore,QtGui” without issue

 ```
-from Python35x64_DIR\Lib\site-packages to blender_DIR\2.79\python\lib\site-packages
-folder and file list:
-  * sip.pyd
-  * PyQt5
-  * sip-4.18.1.dist-info
-  * PyQt5-5.7.dist-info
+cd D:\YourPathToThat\blender-2.83.0-windows64\2.83\python\bin
+D:
+.\python.exe -m pip install PySide2
 ```

-Note:

-I use the pip method for blender's python, seem it install pip, pyside2, pyqt5 all fine, but when import, it always error “DLL can't load”

-1. get get-pip.py from https://pip.pypa.io/en/stable/installing/
-2. cd to blender-2.79b-windows64\2.79\python\bin
-3. paste get-pip.py there and run .\python.exe get-pip.py
-4. it installs fine, then .\python.exe -m pip install pyside2
-5. or pyqt5, it all install fine, but at the end, whenever import QtCore like that, it will error DLL load error
-6. at least the above copy paste from matching standalone python will work fine.

 One-line Multi-UI Creation Syntax
 ===================